oapicf/pinterest-sdk/clients/scala-akka/generated/docs/LeadFormsApi.md

 Create lead forms

 &lt;strong&gt;This feature is currently in beta and not available to all apps, if you&#39;re interested in joining the beta, please reach out to your Pinterest account manager.&lt;/strong&gt;  Create lead forms.
-Lead forms are used in lead ads and allow you to control what text appears on the lead form’ s description, questions and confirmation sections.
+Lead forms are used in lead ads and allow you to control what text appears on the lead form’s description, questions and confirmation sections.
 For more, see &lt;a class&#x3D;\&quot;reference external\&quot; href&#x3D;\&quot;https://help.pinterest.com/en/business/article/lead-ads\&quot;&gt;Lead ads&lt;/a&gt;.

 ### Example